FragileTech/ml-ops-quickstart/README.md

 - [flakehell](https://flakehell.readthedocs.io/): Linter tool build on top of `flake8`, `pylint` and `pycodestyle`

 ### [3.4](#Index) Requirements
 `mloq` creates three different requirements files in the root directory of the project.
 Each file contains pinned dependencies.

 - [requirements-lint.txt](mloq/assets/requirements/requirements-lint.txt):
 Contains the dependencies for running style check analysis and automatic formatting of the code.

 - [requirements-text.txt](mloq/assets/requirements/requirements-test.txt):
-Dependencies for running pytest, hypothesis and test coverage.
+Dependencies for running pytest, hypothesis, and test coverage.

 - `requirements.txt`: Contains different pre-configured dependencies that can be defined in `mloq.yml`.
 The available pre-configured dependencies are:
    * [data-science](mloq/assets/requirements/data-science.txt): Dependencies of common data science libraries.